Semi-discrete optimal transport methods for the semi-geostrophic equations: Introduction

 The state-of-the-art regarding the existence of solutions of SG in Eulerian coordinates is due to Ambrosio, Colombo, De Philippis and Figalli \cite{ambrosio2014global}.
 Using the $W^{2, 1}_{\mathrm{loc}}$-regularity of Alexandrov solutions of a class of Dirichlet boundary-value problems for the Monge-Amp\`{e}re equation established in \cite{de2013w}, the authors proved the existence of global-in-time distributional solutions of SG in Eulerian coordinates posed on smooth convex domains $\Omega\subset\mathbb{R}^{3}$ for a class of initial geopotentials $P_0$ satisfying

 However, for such solutions, the support of the pushforward measure $\nabla P(\cdot, t)\#\mathcal{L}^{3}\mres\Omega$ is the whole space $\R^3$ at each time $t$.
 The relation \eqref{eqn:pressUg} then implies that the temperature field $\theta$ satisfies $\theta(\cdot, t)\notin L^{\infty}(\Omega)$.
 Interpreted physically, this means that the atmospheric fluid is arbitrarily hot on sets of positive measure at all times.
 At the time of writing, the existence of either local-in-time or global-in-time distributional solutions of \eqref{eqn:sgP} for \emph{physical} initial data $P_0$ satisfying $\nabla P_{0}(\Omega)\subset\subset\mathbb{R}^{3}$ remains open.
-This is striking within mathematical fluid dynamics, as even the incompressible Navier-Stokes equations admit various notions of global-in-time distributional solution on bounded smooth domains in $\mathbb{R}^{3}$.

 Since the pioneering work of Hoskins \cite{hoskins1975geostrophic}, Cullen and Purser \cite{cullen1984extended}, and Benamou and Brenier \cite{benamou1998weak} on the semi-geostrophic equations, it has become customary to regard $\nabla P(\cdot, t)$ formally as a diffeomorphism between $\Omega$ and its image $\nabla P(\Omega, t)$ for each time $t$.
 The system \eqref{eqn:sgorig} is then transformed to the time-dependent coordinate system determined by $\nabla P$, known as \emph{geostrophic coordinates}.
 It is a remarkable property of SG that, as shown in \cite{benamou1998weak}, this formal change of coordinates yields a closed equation which is free of the field $u$.
 Indeed, under the assumption that $\nabla P$ is a smooth solution of \eqref{eqn:sgP} and $P(\cdot, t)$ is strictly convex at each time $t$, it can be shown that the time-dependent pushforward measure